 gatewayId: local

-After adopting a local route, you can redirect it to custom targets like network interfaces for traffic inspection.
+After adopting a local route, you can change its target to route traffic through a network interface.

 import * as pulumi from "@pulumi/pulumi";